vibqetowi/DarkRiver/README.md

 # DarkRiver
 https://darkriver.herokuapp.com

-Simulated eccommerce website built on the React framework.
-The backend uses MongoDB and there's Paypal integration because I can.
+Simulated eccommerce website built on MERN stack and there's Paypal integration because I can.
 The design is loosely inspired by the idea of a dark-themed Amazon.

 Currently working: customer login, cart, checkout, paypal payment, searching for products